junxit/us-congress-bills-114/metadata.md

 - 2016-06-28 — Introduced in House
 - 2016-06-28 — Introduced in House
 - 2016-06-28 — Referred to the House Committee on Veterans' Affairs.
+- 2016-07-05 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2016-07-11 — Considered under suspension of the rules. (consideration: CR H4600-4601)
+- 2016-07-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5588.
+- 2016-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-11 — Mr. Abraham moved to suspend the rules and pass the bill.
+- 2016-07-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4600)
+- 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4600)